eduankotze/BITM/README.md

 # Natural Language Processing UFS Research Group
 This is an online repository for articles and resources related to UFS-NLP Research Group.

-This research focus is on Digital Text Analysis where we combine **natural language processing (NLP)** (practical applications on textual data), **data science** (data analysis and practical data visualization from large document collections) as well as **machine learning and deep learning**.
+The research focus is on [Digital Text Analysis](https://en.wikipedia.org/wiki/Text_mining) where we combine **natural language processing (NLP)** (practical applications on textual data), **data science** (data analysis and practical data visualization from large document collections) as well as **machine learning and deep learning**.
 These applications are mainly centered around the following topics of interest:
 *	general text / document classification
 *	hate speech detection / stylometry
 *	conversational agents